Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 #### Handling the Response Object

+Validate that data has been returned with the response:

 ``` Swift
       // Confirm the HTTP Status Code is within the range of acceptable ones